tedmiston/sublime_tower_plugin/README.md

 This project uses the [SublimeText/UnitTesting](https://github.com/SublimeText/UnitTesting) test framework.

-In the command palette, run `UnitTesting: Test Current Package` or `UnitTesting: Test Current Package with Coverage`.
+In the command palette, you can run:

+- `UnitTesting: Test Current Package`
+- `UnitTesting: Test Current Package with Coverage`.

 ## Lint